How to Utilize HubSpot’s Sequences for the Best Follow Up

 According to HubSpot, with their sequences tool, you can send a series of targeted, timed email templates to nurture contacts over time.
 You can also automatically create tasks to remind you to follow up with your contacts.
 When contacts reply to the email or book a meeting, they will automatically unenroll from the sequence.

-You can set up a sequence for each member of your sales team, creating templates and tasks, which removes all of the guesswork for them.
-Every email will be in your words and each phone call and follow-up will be scheduled at the right time for your business.
-You’ll be able to rest easy and feel confident knowing that your team is reaching out to your prospects at the right time with messaging that’s been put together by you.
+You can set up sequences for each member of your sales team, creating templates and tasks, which removes all of the guesswork for them.
+Every email can be carefully crafted and each phone call and follow-up will be scheduled at the right time for your business.
+You’ll be able to rest easy and feel confident knowing that your team is reaching out to your prospects at the right time with messaging that’s been carefully thought out and approved.

-This has been a game changer for both The Media Captain and Park Perfection.
+Utilizing sequences has been a game changer for both The Media Captain and Park Perfection.
 Instead of having to rely on our sales team to put together the perfect messaging, we create templates to do this for them.
-We never have to question whether outreach and follow-up is happening at the right time, because we’ve scheduled it exactly the way we want.
-We know what is being said to who and when, which eases so much stress as a business owner.
+We never have to question whether outreach and follow-up are happening at the right time, because we’ve scheduled it exactly the way we want.
+We know what is being said to whom and when, which eases so much stress as a business owner.

-You can do the following within your sequences:
+You can complete the following within your sequences:

 • Send an automated email